phucthichlai/Abortion/README.md

     * The survey was conducted on ~4500 people at multiple times in their life.<br>
     * Most of the respondents spent at least 12 years in school.<br>
     * People from 22 to 60 years old are the major respondents of this survey.

- * <mark><b>Correlation</b></mark>
-    * Respondents demographic doesn't have a relationship with the opinions about abortion.
-    * People who supports abortion in any circumstances will be more likely to support abortion in case of "not wanting more children", "being poor", "wanting to be single" and vice verse.

  * <mark><b>Survey Collection</b></mark>
     * From 1995, the frequency of collecting survey has been changed from every year to once every 2 years.
     * What is more, the annual survey total after 1995 increased significantly.<br>